RyanShook/traveladapter/readme.md

-# traveladapter.xyz 🔌
+# TravelAdapter.xyz 🔌

 The open source travel adapter database.

 ## Getting Started

-traveladapter.xyz is a simple travel adapter database that provides detailed information on electrical outlets, plug types, and voltages for specific regions around the world.
+TravelAdapter.xyz is a simple travel adapter database that provides detailed information on electrical outlets, plug types, and voltages for specific regions around the world.

 ## Contributing